quicwg/version-negotiation/draft-schinazi-quic-version-negotiation.md

 Clients MUST ignore any received Version Negotiation packets that contain the version that they initially attempted.

+Servers MUST validate that the client's `Currently Attempted Version` matches the version in the long header that carried the transport parameter.
+Similarly, clients MUST validate that the server's `Negotiated Version` matches the long header version.
+If an endpoint's validation fails, it MUST close the connection with an error of type VERSION_NEGOTIATION_ERROR.

-When a server parses the client's `version_negotiation` transport parameter, if the `Received Negotiation Version Count` is not zero, the server MUST validate that it could have sent the Version Negotation packet described by the client.
+When a server parses the client's `version_negotiation` transport parameter, if the `Received Negotiation Version Count` is not zero, the server MUST validate that it could have sent the Version Negotation packet described by the client in response to an Initial of version `Previously Attempted Version`.
 In particular, the server MUST ensure that there are no versions that it supports that are absent from the Received Negotiation Versions, and that the ordering matches the server's preference.
+If this validation fails, the server MUST close the connection with an error of type VERSION_NEGOTIATION_ERROR.
 This mitigates an attacker's ability to forge Version Negotiation packets to force a version downgrade.

 If a server operator is progressively deploying a new QUIC version throughout its fleet, it MAY perform a two-step process where it first progressively adds